codeforkjeff/conciliator/README.md

 * Support for the following types of names provided by VIAF: Corporate Names, Geographic Names, Personal Names, Works, Expressions

-* "Proxy mode" to reconcile names to IDs used by source institutions, instead of VIAF IDs.
-(Hyperlinks to source record pages in OpenRefine are supported for BNE, DNB, ICCU, JPG, LC, NDL, SELIBR, SUDOC, and WKP.
+* "Proxy mode" to retrieve IDs used by source institutions, instead of VIAF IDs.
+(NOTE: hyperlinks to source record pages in OpenRefine are supported for BNE, DNB, ICCU, JPG, LC, NDL, SELIBR, SUDOC, and WKP.
 Links are BROKEN for BNC, BNF, DBC, and NUKAT.
 For all other sources, the links will take you to the VIAF page.)

 * Good performance (uses threads; stable memory usage; caches results)